brain-image-library/bil_site/README.md

 Note: this eventually needs to be done using systemd, so it's running in the background when the system starts up.

+Note: Celery may fail to start via systemd, if this happens start manually via ~/bin/bil_site_celery.sh.
+In this event, tasks will be queued and completed when celery is started.

 Make sure nginx, gunicorn, and postgres are running:

     sudo systemctl status postgresql